rombrew/phobia/doc/InputStepDirection.md

 ```

 **WARNING**: Refer to your hardware manual or look into `src/hal/hw/...`
-directory to find out actual pin mapping on your port.
+directory to find out actual pin mapping and voltage levels of your port.

 ## Configuration

-First you need to enable the appropriate mode of the STEP interface.
+First you need to enable the appropriate mode of the STEP interface in HAL.

     (pmc) reg hal.STEP_mode 1